 To make your poster session interesting and informative, please consider the following suggestions:

-- Design a visual (cardboard, laminate, etc.) poster that contains key components of your topic, program, or project.
+- Design a visual poster on recyclable materials that contains key components of your topic, program, or project.

 - A bulletin board for displaying visual materials, size: 4 feet high by 8 feet wide

 - “T” pins to fasten your poster materials to the board

 - A designated location in the Exhibit Hall during a specific time block